-- 5.2.1 Transcript evidence.
-A student who has completed recognized postsecondary courses in a language within four years prior to making application for admission to the M.A. program may by submission of transcript evidence be deemed by the Admissions Committee of the ADC to have demonstrated skill in that language. - 5.2.2 Language examination.
+5.2.1 Transcript evidence.
+A student who has completed recognized post-secondary courses (see 5.2.3 below) in a language within four years prior to making application for admission to the MA (USMC) program may by submission of transcript evidence be deemed by the Admissions Committee to have demonstrated skill in that language.
+The student may still be required to demonstrate current facility by taking a TST language examination.

+5.2.2 Language examination.
 A student may demonstrate skill in a language by taking an examination in that language administered by the TST.
-Examinations usually take place in September and in April.
+Examinations usually take place in September, January and (French and German only) in April.
 Information on language examinations, including dates of invigilation and examples of previous examinations, is available from the GCTS Office.
-Arrangements for special examinations in a language other than Hebrew, Greek, Latin, German and French can be made with the GCTS Office. - 5.2.3 Coursework.
-A student may demonstrate skill in a language by the satisfactory completion of a language course at the TST, the University of Toronto, or another recognized post-secondary institution.
-TST offers non-credit courses in theological German, French and Latin.
-Courses taken at such institutes as the Goethe Institute or Alliance française do not in themselves serve as fulfilling TST requirements, but students might choose to take such courses to prepare for a TST examination. - 5.2.4 Other evidence.
-In the case of a modern language, the college AD Director may write a letter attesting to the student's native ability or fluency.
-The Exemption from Language Requirements Form is to be used. - 5.2.5 Competency, proficiency and expertise.
-In order to demonstrate skill in a language students in the Biblical Department must achieve or surpass minimum grades in coursework or exams for biblical languages according to the following levels: Competence: B+ (77%); Proficiency: B+ (77%); and Expertise: A- (80%).
-For students in the Pastoral, Historical and Theological departments, and for the modern language requirement for students in the Biblical department, Competence is defined as achieving a minimum grade of: B- (70%).
-Competence normally requires transcript evidence, with the above minimum grades, of at least two semesters of university level courses, while Proficiency requires at least four semesters of university level courses.
-Expertise may only be demonstrated by departmental exam (See also Sec.
+Arrangements for special examinations in languages other than Hebrew, Greek, Latin, French, German, Spanish and Italian, can be made with the GCTS Office.

+5.2.3 Coursework.
+A student may in some cases demonstrate skill in a language by the satisfactory completion of a language course at the TST, the UofT or another recognized post-secondary institution.
+TST offers non-credit courses in theological French and German, as well as other credit courses in Greek, Hebrew and Latin (which are not counted as part of the course requirements of the program).
+Successful completion (see 5.2.5) of these courses will normally satisfy a TST language requirement.
+Successful completion of graduate-level language courses taken at institutions outside of TST may also fulfill a language requirement if the courses are of the required length (see 5.2.5) and are focused on reading academic or ancient texts.
+Other courses, including most introductory undergraduate courses and courses taken at institutes such as the Goethe Institute, Alliance Française or as part of Continuing Education programs, do not in themselves serve as fulfilling TST requirements, but students might choose to take such courses to prepare for a TST examination.
+In all cases the GCTS reserves the right to require that students demonstrate their current skill in a language by taking a TST language examination.

+5.2.4 Other evidence.
+In the case of a modern language, the college Graduate Director may write a letter attesting to the student's native ability or fluency.

+5.2.5 Competency, proficiency and expertise.
+In order to demonstrate skill in a language, students in Biblical Studies must achieve or surpass minimum grades in coursework or exams for biblical languages according to the following levels: Competence: B+ (77%); Proficiency: B+ (77%); and Expertise: A- (80%).
+For students in the Pastoral and Practical Theology, Historical Studies and Theological Studies, and for the modern language requirement for students in the Biblical Studies, Competence is defined as achieving a minimum grade of: B- (70%).
+Competence requires at least two semesters of university level courses, while Proficiency requires at least four semesters of university level courses.
+Expertise may only be demonstrated by exams established by the GCTS (See also Sec.
 3.1.6).